 Employment details and proof of income

 Payslips or accounts if you’re self-employed

 Proof of your deposit

-Some mortgage companies don’t offer Shared Ownership mortgages, so it’s a good idea to work with a mortgage broker who can find you the best deal.
+Some mortgage lenders don’t offer Shared Ownership mortgages, so it’s a good idea to work with a mortgage broker who can find you the right deal.
 Especially if you have a poor credit history.
-Our clever algorithm matches you with the right mortgage broker for your unique situation.
-See how it works or make an enquiry
+Our Mortgage Experts have seen it all and aren’t judgemental.
+Make an enquiry to find out your options.

 Applying for a Shared Ownership mortgage can feel daunting.
 It's even more stressful if you're worried about your credit history.
 The good news is, it's possible to get a Shared Ownership mortgage with bad credit, you'll just need to give yourself the best chance of being accepted.